fedor1984/fedor1984/pages/english.md

 The order of Little Endian, in turn, is “from low to high”.
 For example, the number 123 in this order would be written as 321.
 This byte order is used in x86 CPU-s family, as well as in USB and PCI interfaces.

-The question arises - how does the processor determine which order of bytes to use to work with the information block?
+The question arises - how does the processor determine which order of bytes is used to work with the information block?
 For this, a special character was introduced in Unicode - U+FEFF.

 We already know it - this is a Byte Order Marker (BOM).
 ```